open-revolution/research/imed/proposals-summary.md

 KPMG estimated that between 2012 and 2016, the MPP saved $312 million in treatment costs.
 In 2016, the MPP's total income was around $6.5m.

+> How did they estimate these numbers?
+Worth a quick check.
+These numbers are incredibly useful as they start giving us numbers to use for the estimate of open approaches globally - esp if we go from simple money to lives saved (and to do that we need detail of KPMG estimates) [name=Rufus Pollock]

 #### Strengths and Weaknesses
 <u>Scope:</u> The MPP targets TB, HIV/AIDS and HepC.
 It affects only the licensing stage of research rather than the funding of research itself (though licensing in turn affects manufacture and some late-stage development).

 <u>Access:</u> By making it easier for generics to obtain licenses, and therefore increasing competition, the MPP reduces the price of the drugs in its pool.
 It does not incentivise distribution.